ImageProcessor.js

 });

-Transforms are applied via the canvas coordinate system during drawImage() — no
+Transforms are applied via the canvas coordinate system during drawImage().
+No

 intermediate copies, no quality loss from double-processing.